Ellenzzn/PersLLM/README.md

 ## Data Annotation

-- You can directly download the annotated data for HP dataset from [Google Drive](https://drive.google.com/drive/folders/1DEliZQD_XU-Ev5eNDU_VgHjxNphqjzJE?usp=sharing).
+- The annotated data for HP dataset will be provided.

 - If you want to conduct your own personified data, please first prepare two txt files separately containing the knowledge contents and the speech records for the target personality, with one paragraph in each line.